-The D-Link DIR-645 Wireless N Router with SmartBeamTM technology is packed with a load of features.
+The D-Link DIR-645 wireless router is packed with a load of features.
 Most of these features are what is expected from an Internet Wireless router, and then there are the features that are unique to D-Link products.